 - Processing of Personal Data

-- Instruction by Client.
-As necessary for the provision of the Services, Client instructs Processor (and authorizes Processor to instruct each Subprocessor) to:
+- Instruction by Counterparty.
+As necessary for the provision of the Services, Counterparty instructs Processor (and authorizes Processor to instruct each Subprocessor) to:

 - Process Personal Data, including but not limited to by disclosing such data to Subprocessors and other third parties;